Jakob Vad finished his studies at the Royal Opera Academy in Copenhagen in 2012 with further studies at Madrid Opera Studio in 2014.

-During his still young career, Jakob has had the pleasure of singing together with famous singers such as Patricia Petitbon, Ann Petersen, Susanne Resmark, Johan Reuter, Stella Grigorian, Mindaugas Zimkus and Francois Borras.
+During his career, Jakob has had the pleasure of singing together with famous singers such as Patricia Petitbon, Ann Petersen, Susanne Resmark, Johan Reuter, Stella Grigorian, Mindaugas Zimkus and Francois Borras.
 He has worked with some of the leading opera conductors, such as Robert Reimer and Friedemann Layer.

 He has sung the bass parts in most of the famous sacred works like Mozarts Requiem, Händels Messiah and Bach St. John Passion and Christmas Oratorio in collaboration with numerous of the most important orchestras and conductors I Denmark and Scandinavia.
-Amongst them the Danish Radio Symphonic Orchestra, Copenhagen Phil., Odense Symphonic Orchestra and Trinitatis Orchestra, led by conductors such as Frans Rasmussen, Michael Bojesen, Per Enevold, Helmut Rilling and David Björkman.
+Amongst them the Danish Radio Symphonic Orchestra, Copenhagen Phil., Odense Symphonic Orchestra and Trinitatis Orchestra, led by conductors such as Michael Bojesen, Helmut Rilling and David Björkman.

 Although doing the majority of his work within sacred music concerts and opera productions, Jakob has a love for songs and lied-cycles.
 In collaboration with pianist Elisabeth Holmegaard Nielsen, he has performed a range of concerts home and abroad, namely with music by famous Danish composer, Carl Nielsen.